risc0/risc0-foundry-template/README.md

 ![Bonsai Foundry Template Diagram](images/bonsai-foundry-template.png)

 1. Run your application logic in the [RISC Zero zkVM].
-The provided Command Line Interface (CLI) sends an off-chain proof request to the [Bonsai] proving service.
+The provided [Publisher] App sends an off-chain proof request to the [Bonsai] proving service.
 2. [Bonsai] generates the program result, written to the [journal], and a SNARK proof of its correctness.
-3. The CLI submits this proof and journal on-chain to your app contract for validation.
+3. The [Publisher] App submits this proof and journal on-chain to your app contract for validation.
 4. Your app contract calls the [RISC Zero Verifier] to validate the proof.
 If the verification is successful, the journal is deemed trustworthy and can be safely used.

 ## Dependencies